Commonly Used Brand Name(s)Desoxyn

 - For ADHD:

-- Adults and children 6 years of age and older—At first, 5 milligrams (mg) one or two times a day.
+- Adults and children 6 years of age and older—At first, 5 milligrams (mg) 1 or 2 times a day.
 Your doctor may adjust your dose if needed.

 - Children younger than 6 years of age—Use and dose must be determined by your doctor.